PureStorage-OpenConnect/ansible-playbook-examples/flashblade/pure-fb-filesystem-replication/README.md

       FBServer2:
           api_token: T-79ced0e5-xxxx-xxxx-8741-66482f04c6d1
     ```
+ `filesystem_snapshot_policy` variables:
+* `name`: name of the policy
+* `enabled`: whether policy is enabled( True/False )
+* `every`: Frequency in which snapshots are created - Range available 300 - 31536000 (equates to 5m to 365d)
+* `at`: The time of day in which snapshots are created - Provide a time in 12-hour AM/PM format, eg. 11AM
+* `timezone`: The timezone in which the snapshot is created( Used by `At` parameter ) - If not provided, the module will attempt to get the current local timezone from the server
+* `keep_for`: The period in which snapshots are retained until they are eradicated( Must not be set less than `every` ) - Range available 300 - 31536000 (equates to 5m to 365d)

  ##### Filesystem Replication
    In Filesystem replication local(src) and remote(dst) FlashBlades should be connected state.
 Replica-link will be established between local filesystem and remote filesystem with replication policy.